krayon/gdscript3.vim/README.md

 [echodoc](https://github.com/Shougo/echodoc.vim) is also supported, for showing method signatures in the echo area (useful for methods with lots of parameters).

+For a non-comprehensive list of features, see this [wiki page](https://github.com/calviken/vim-gdscript3/wiki/Completion)

 # License
 MIT